SafeSearch: Effectiveness

 A report by Harvard Law School's Berkman Center for Internet & Society stated that SafeSearch excluded many innocuous websites from search-result listings, including ones created by the White House, IBM, the American Library Association and Liz Claiborne.

 On the other hand, many pornographic images slip through the filter, even when "innocent" search terms are entered.

 Blacklisting certain search terms is hindered by homographs (e.g., "beaver"), blacklisting certain URLs is rendered ineffective by the changing URLs of porn sites, and software to tag images with copious amounts of flesh tones as pornographic content is problematic because there are a variety of skin tones and pictures of babies tend to have a lot of flesh tones.

 Google's ability to filter porn has been an important factor in its relationship with the People's Republic of China.

+In Iran

+On July 11, 2022, Iranian users noticed that Google's locked SafeSearch (designed for users under 13) was enabled on their mobile Internet for all users.
+This feature is actually a new intelligent Internet filtering system that hijacks all DNS requests with Google addresses and even Microsoft's Bing search engine so that the returned IP from DNS is 216.239.38.120 (for Google) and 131.253.33.220 (for Bing).

+Iran's Minister of Communications, Issa Zarepour, described the mandatory SafeSearch activation as a demand from families.
+In a poll with 41,299 votes, 88.2 percent of participants opposed mandatory SafeSearch.
+This seems to be the beginning of the adoption of the protection plan.